What Central Banks Around the World Should Do to Avoid a Financial Crisis

 So How Do We Get Out of That?

-Well, we need to understand is where money comes from.
+We need to understand where money comes from.

 At the very beginning, money was mined out of the earth (copper, iron, gold).